adamokasha/algorithms-data-structures/data-structures/sll/sll.md

 ### Shift Method

-Removes a node from the beginning of the list.
+Removes the node at the start of the list.
 Returns the removed node.

-#### Overview
+#### Implementation Overview

 Set the current head's next node property as the head.